Oz Odyssey - Australian Trip of a Lifetime

 Read more or place a deposit

-In order to qualify you need to be able to enjoy a wide range of foods and wines.
+You need to be able to enjoy a wide range of foods and wines.
 For this reason we do not recommend our trip if you have any food allergies, are vegan or vegetarian or have any problem with tolerance to alcohol.

 Contact us about the trip or place your name on the waiting list